MatthewKKai/DGRN/README.md

-This is project aims to build a model for Biomedical Paper recommendation and generate explainable reasons.
+# ER_Biomedical_Paper
-We consider extracting information and link them from MeSH and generate triple which indicates the relation of entities.
+Explainable Recommendation Model for Biomedical Paper We consider extracting information and link them from MeSH and generate triple which indicates the relation of entities.